'Let's go' - Lost generation of refugee children gear up for school in Greece

-CHIOS, Greece Nour ran out of the bleak refugee camp, her six-year-old shoulders weighed down by a brand-new school bag.
+CHIOS, Greece (Reuters) - Nour ran out of the bleak refugee camp, her six-year-old shoulders weighed down by a brand-new school bag.

 "Let's go!
 Let's go!" her classmates cheered, in English, and the children set off on foot to class on the Greek island of Chios, home since their families fled the Syrian war for Europe.